 Forearm Plank

-The forearm plank is an excellent core-strengthening exercise that targets the core stabilizing muscles.
-By strengthening these muscles, runners can improve their running form and prevent injury.
+The forearm plank is a core-strengthening exercise that targets the deep stabilizing muscles.
+By strengthening these muscles, runners may support their running form and potentially reduce the risk of certain overuse issues (2, 4).

 - Start on your hands and knees, with your forearms on the floor.

-- Straighten your legs behind you, one at a time, so you’re in a plank position.
+- Straighten your legs behind you, one at a time, so you are in a plank position.

 - Keep your shoulders over your elbows, and your body in a straight line.